Arduino-Based Robotic Arm Controlled by Hand Gestures

 Circuit For Hand Gesture Controlled Robot

-Subsequently, acquire four IR sensors and connect their VCC pins to the Arduino’s 5-volt pin.
-Connect the GND pins of these sensors to the GND pin of the Arduino.
+Next, obtain four IR sensors and wire their VCC pins to the 5-volt pin on the Arduino.
+Join the ground pins of these sensors to the ground pin of the Arduino.

-Utilize a breadboard for streamlined connections.
-Link the OUT pin of the first, second, third, and fourth IR sensors respectively to the digital-8, digital-6, digital-7, and digital-9 pins of the Arduino.
-Your circuit is now assembled and ready for use.
+Use a breadboard for efficient connections.
+Connect the OUT pin of the initial, second, third, and fourth IR sensors to the digital-8, digital-6, digital-7, and digital-9 pins of the Arduino correspondingly.
+Your circuit has been put together and is prepared for utilization.

 Code For Hand Gesture Controlled Robot